appmonsterv5/Robotics-Simulation-Python/README.md

 ## Notes

-- Ensure only one program accesses the ESP32 serial port at a time (close Thonny before running Webots).
 - Adjust pin numbers and serial ports as needed for your hardware.
 - For troubleshooting, check serial output from ESP32 and Webots console logs.